TXiang-lab/JPEC/README.md

 ◼ **--gen [number]**: generation gap between offspring and parent when the 4th column of pedigree is generation.
 Default: **1**.

-◼ **--int [number]**: minimum offspring–parent interval (in days), used when the 4th column of the pedigree file is the birth date.
+◼ **--day [number]**: minimum offspring–parent interval (in days), used when the 4th column of the pedigree file is the birth date.
 If the user does not specify this option, it is computed **automatically** as the minimum birth-date difference across all recorded offspring–parent pairs in the pedigree.

 ◼ **--offspring [target_individuals.txt]**: file of target individuals, one column.